Definition and Types of Adjective | Parts of Speech

 • Arabic language is not hard to learn.

 In the last example, the word Arabic is a proper noun.
-Such adjectives which are formed from proper nouns are called sometimes as Proper Adjectives.
+Adjectives which are formed from proper nouns are called sometimes as proper adjectives.
 They generally come under the category of adjectives of quality.

 Adjectives of Quantity